 Romantic comedy icons Julia Roberts and Hugh Grant star in a film about a Hollywood superstar (Roberts) who improbably falls in love with an ordinary bookshop owner from Notting Hill (Hugh Grant).
 The movie is arguably best known for giving rom-com fans the epic quote, "I’m just a girl, standing in front of a boy, asking him to love her."

-Cha Cha Real Smooth stars Cooper Raiff as 22-year-old Andrew, who finds himself back at his childhood home in New Jersey with a diploma but no plan for what comes next.
-When Andrew begins moonlighting as a party starter at bar and bat mitzvahs, he befriends a single mother, Domino (Dakota Johnson), and his life finally comes together even as it all falls apart.
+Cha Cha Real Smooth stars Cooper Raiff as 22-year-old Andrew, who finds himself back at his childhood home in New Jersey with a diploma but no real plan for what comes next.
+When he begins moonlighting as a party starter at bar and bat mitzvahs, he befriends a 32-year-old mother, Domino (Dakota Johnson), and her autistic teenage daughter.

 Fire Island is another spin on a Jane Austen classic, turning Pride and Prejudice into an R-rated gay rom-com where the Elizabeth Bennet character is now a gay Asian American man named Noah (Joel Kim Booster) who embarks on a week-long vacation to Fire Island.
-The movie, released earlier this year, became an instant classic in a genre that has historically offered limited options when it comes to LGBTQIA romances.
+The movie became an instant classic in a genre that has historically offered limited options when it comes to LGBTQIA romances.